 This page will contain information about the naming of the parks for that financial year.

-Aldenham Drive Reserve, bounded by Aldenham Drive and Flowerfield Loop, is to be named Aldenham Park.
+Aldenham Drive Reserve, bounded by Aldenham Drive and Flowerfield Loop, has been named Aldenham Park.

 The park will undergo a major makeover with the installation of a playground, softfall, shade, barbecue and picnic table.

-Bergen Promenade Reserve is to be named Bergen Park.
+Bergen Promenade Reserve has been named Bergen Park.
 This curved neighbourhood reserve is located over two lots opposite the oval of Southern Grove Primary School.
 It is bounded by Bergen Promenade, Marnbu Road, Lockway Street and Castlewood Parkway.

 The rubber softfall will be replaced in 2025/26.

-Claridge Circle Reserve will become Claridge Park.
+Claridge Circle Reserve has become Claridge Park.
 The linear park is bounded by Claridge Circle, Towncentre Drive, Savoy Place and up to the edge of Forest Lakes Shopping Centre.

 The playground equipment is to be replaced.

-Ivanhoe Place Reserve is to be named Ivanhoe Park.
+Ivanhoe Place Reserve has been named Ivanhoe Park.
 The reticulation system is to be upgraded this financial year, with the replacement of bore pipes.

-McMahon Street Reserve will become McMahon Park.
+McMahon Street Reserve has become McMahon Park.
 It is bounded by McMahon Street, Yale Road, Kellar Way and Shillington Way.

 During 2025/26, the playground equipment will be replaced.

 Oliphant Street Reserve is on Oliphant Street and Bark Circle.
-It is to be named Oliphant Park and will be upgraded during 2025/26 with an enclosed dog park.
+It has been named Oliphant Park and will be upgraded during 2025/26 with an enclosed dog park.

-Rochester Avenue Reserve, which backs onto Roe Highway, will be known as Rochester Park.
+Rochester Avenue Reserve, which backs onto Roe Highway, is now known as Rochester Park.
 During 2025/26 the rubber softfall will be replaced.